 Deciding what equipment to bring on an Antarctic expedition is no easy task.
 ALE's Expedition Manager, Steve Jones, provides some expert advice for teams heading onto the ice.

 Accurate information on the location and status of people and resources under our care is key to ALE’s safety management process.
-ALE’s safety management process includes: Routine communications Emergency communications Capability for two-way voice communications between base and all sites 24 hours a day Back-up or reserve systems A pre-determined Emergency Response Plan ALE maintains [...]
+Routine and Emergency Communications ALE's safety management process includes: Routine communications Emergency communications Capability for two-way voice communications between base and all sites 24 hours a day Back-up or…

 The first Automatic Weather Station (AWS) images of the season are in!
 Upgrades and new weather stations in 2014 will provide flight crews with more and better weather information.